Enable server-side encryption for backups¶

 sseAlgorithm: aws:kms

-Encryption with localy-stored keys on any S3-compatible storage
+Encryption with localy-stored keys on any S3-compatible storage¶

 The Operator also supports server-side encryption with customer-provided keys that are stored on the client side.
-During the backup/restore process, encryption key will be provided by the Operator as part of the requests to the S3 storage, and the S3 storage will them to encrypt/decrypt the data using the AES-256 encryption algorithm.
+During the backup/restore process, encryption key will be provided by the Operator as part of the requests to the S3 storage, and the S3 storage will use them to encrypt/decrypt the data with the AES-256 encryption algorithm.
 This allows to use server-side encryption on S3-compatible storages different from AWS KMS (the feature was tested with the AWS and MinIO storages).

 To use the server-side encryption with locally-stored keys, specify your encryption key and other needed options:

-Set the following Custom Resource options in the deploy/cr.yaml configuration file:
+Set the following Custom Resource options in the deploy/cr.yaml

 backup: